 -Fatigue was gone, was no longer depressed, and I had way more energy.

 I wanted to use the information I had learned to raise my practice to a whole new level.
-Instead of treating droves of athletes, I started seeing more and more patients with complex health issues.
+Instead of treating the droves of athletes, I started seeing more and more patients with complex health issues including disease.

 I started seeing certain patterns over and over again which were very similar to the issues that I had.
 The individualized treatment programs I would recommend also started to have similar patterns, and I have evolved it over the years to get the best results.